oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-tenancy.md

 - Create a user group and add an Oracle Cloud account to the group
 - Create an IAM policy for the user group
 - Provision an Autonomous Transaction Processing database
-- (LiveLabs Sandbox reservation only) View your LiveLabs reservation information and sign in
 - Access Oracle Database Actions
 - Load sample data into your database